Akirapearl/Akirapearl/README.md

 ### Hi there 👋

-🌱 As a hobby, im a Magic The Gathering player, i love reading manga and scifi/young adult novels and huge tech and programming enjoyer, currently learning Golang!.
+🌱 As a hobby, im a Magic The Gathering player, i love reading manga and scifi/young adult novels and i'm currently learning Golang!.

 ⚡ Nowadays i'm a full time Technical Support Representative.